Overview

 Third-party auditing

-The law requires third-party verification of emissions calculations, with reports certified by a registered design professional.
-The Office of Building Energy and Emissions Performance within NYC’s Department of Buildings oversees implementation and enforcement.
+The NYC Office of Building Energy and Emissions Performance within NYC’s Department of Buildings oversees enforcement, compliance tracking, and public disclosure.

 Penalties for non-compliance